Table of Contents

 - Two-stage induced draft motor

-- And a variable speed motor (there are a few manufacturers who utilize a PSC multi-speed motor instead of a true ECM variable speed motor.
-The PSC motor is less efficient at lower speeds than the true ECM variable speed motor)
+- And a variable speed motor.
+Some manufacturers utilize a PSC multi-speed motor.
+Others use a true ECM variable speed motor.
+The PSC motor is less efficient at lower speeds than the true ECM variable speed motor.

 - Dual-stage controls to control the dual-stage gas valve, induced draft motor, and the variable speed motor.
-This includes a dual-stage thermostat for the furnace dual-stage operation and a control board to slow the induced draft motor and the variable speed motor when the heating appliance is at low-fire.
+This includes a dual-stage thermostat for the furnace dual-stage operation.
+Additionally, a control board to slow the induced draft motor and the variable speed motor.
+These components slow when the heating appliance is at low-fire.

-High Performance HVAC will keep you updated on the implementation of the new tests when the DOE adopts these new test standards Two-Stage Gas Furnaces.
+High Performance HVAC will keep you updated on the implementation of the new tests.
+The new tests when the DOE adopts these new test standards Two-Stage Gas Furnaces.